Things to do in Ella, Sri Lanka with kids

 We loved that most things to do in Ella are free!
 After shelling out hefty entrance fees for some of Sri Lanka’s iconic sites, temples and safaris, Ella will be a welcome relief for your trip budget.
 We threw that extra into our bed budget, indulging ourselves at the fabulous Zion View.

-Here’s our guide of things to do in Ella with kids.
+Here’s our guide of things to do in Ella, Sri Lanka with kids.

 1. Ella’s Nine Arch Bridge

-I’d seen Sri Lankan’s iconic nine arch bridge adorning many an instagram feed so I was keen to see it with my own eyes.
+Out of all the things to do in Ella, my favourite was our visit to the Nine Arch Bridge.
+I’d seen this iconic bridge adorning many an instagram feed, so I was keen to see it with my own eyes.
 Standing 33 feet high, it’s set in a stunning setting of rural Sri Lanka amid emerald tropical forest.

-One of the best things to do in Sri Lanka is walk the railway tracks.
-Something unthinkable in the UK.
-Walking the tracks on the nine arch bridge and through the tunnel was one of my favourite things to do in Ella.
+With kids, something so simple as walking the railway tracks in Sri Lanka (unthinkable in the UK) turns into an adventure.
+Walking the tracks over the nine arch bridge and through the tunnel was one of my favourite things to do in Ella.

 Full of bats, the black tunnel is particularly fun for kids.
 It’s short enough to be scary but safe, and the welcoming light at the end of the tunnel guide you easily through.
 The high pitched screetches and flapping wings of the bats mesmorised our girls.
 If you’re lucky, like us, at the other end a 10 year old girl, wielding a machete, will hack open a coconut for you to quench your thirst for 100 rupees.